-Career Girl Daily is by far my favorite website for career-related posts, and they have the cutest planner.
+Career Girl Daily is my favorite website for career-related posts, and they have the cutest planner.
 They’ve got all of it covered.
 You can learn how to nail an interview, dress for success, and plan like a boss through reading their material.
 If you’re a twenty-something who cares about your career and future, you need this online magazine in your life, pronto.

 Embracing Simple was created by Christina.
 It is such a great and inspiring blog.
 It’s all about, you guessed it, living a simple life.
 She talks about topics across the board but sticks to topics that encourage self-development.
 She has an awesome (and free!)
 4-week course about living a simple life if you sign up for her email list.
 It’s a great course and I highly recommend joining her email list.

 I have been obsessed with The Everygirl for several years now.
 It has just about everything you could want if you’re a woman in your twenties or thirties who wants to better her life – from career to fashion tips and everything in-between.
 Their tech backgrounds are the best, and I look forward to adding them as my computer and phone wallpapers every month.

 Main topics: Career & Finance, Style, Wellness and Living

 Start with: How to grow old with yourself, Lessons learned from living alone, Network with confidence

 Rachael Kable is an Australian author & host of @themindfulkind podcast.
 Her blog is filled with mindfulness tips and practices.
 If you need help navigating stress or enjoying the little things, check out her posts or podcast.